 A cinnamon allergy is when your body has an irrational immune system response to cinnamon (allergic reaction).
 Cinnamon and spice allergies are not common, which means thoroughly researched information is hard to come by, that’s where I come in!
-I am providing you with as much credible information as possible on cinnamon allergies.
-We will be diving into possible symptoms, allergic reactions, and potential treatment options for cinnamon allergies.

 As an Amazon.com affiliate, I may receive compensation for qualifying purchases.

 Yes, you can be allergic to artificial cinnamon.
 There are a few documented cases of people developing Cinnamon Contact Stomatitis (CCS) from using products that contain artificial cinnamon ingredients.
+CCS can Cause pain, bumps, and/or a burning sensation on the tongue.

 An article from the 1st Dermatology University Clinic, explains that a patient had white patches on the side of her tongue, and was told to avoid cinnamon gum.
 The doctor believed that the symptoms were caused by artificial cinnamon.
 When the patient came back for her follow-up after not chewing the gum, her tongue was completely normal.
 The doctor concluded that the symptoms of CCS were caused by artificial cinnamon.

-How Common is a Cinnamon Allergy?
+How common is a cinnamon allergy?

 Another way to look at how common an allergy to spices is, 0.04% – 0.13% of all adults have a spice allergy.
 Now, there is no way of telling how many of those spice allergies are cinnamon specifically, which makes a cinnamon allergy potentially even rarer.